 Countywide Benefits Entitlement Services Team (CBEST) provides targeted advocacy to assist homeless men and women in obtaining sustainable income through such programs as SSI, SSDI, CAPI (DPSS), and the VA.
 These income streams are critical in helping people progress from homelessness to independent living.

-Coordinated Entry System is the region-wide collaborative led by St. Joseph Center that coordinates outreach and housing placement efforts for homeless individuals on the Westside.
+Coordinated Entry System for Individuals is the region-wide collaborative led by St. Joseph Center that coordinates outreach and housing placement efforts for homeless individuals on the Westside.

 Homeless Service Center provides long-term case management aimed at permanent housing, offers referrals for critical services such as substance abuse treatment, and makes emergency services, such as shelter placement, showers, laundry, and mailboxes available to homeless individuals and families.